phpDocumentor/phpDocumentor/docs/PSR.md

 @package tag can provide a *logical* subdivision in which way the elements can be grouped with a different hierarchy.

-If both logical and functional subdivisions are equal it is RECOMMENDED not to use the @package tag to prevent maintenance overhead.
+If, across the board, both logical and functional subdivisions are equal is it NOT RECOMMENDED to use the @package tag, to prevent maintenance overhead.

 Each level in the logical hierarchy MUST separated with a backslash (`\`) to be familiar to Namespaces.
 A hierarchy MAY be of endless depth but it is